 During a part-time internship, students are involved in the life of a congregation or ministry setting for 8-9 working hours each week throughout the academic year (including the winter months but not normally during the summer).
-There is a required daylong PMM General Orientation Session held at the Seminary for all students and their Learning Partners prior to the beginning of a part-time internship.
-Students engaged in part-time internships will also attend an oncampus colloguy led by the faculty member and a pastoral co-leader over the course of the internship.
+There is a required pmm orientation session held online for all students and both of their Learning Partners prior to the beginning of a part-time internship.
+Students engaged in part-time internships will also attend an online colloquy led by the faculty member and a pastoral co-leader over the course of the internship.

 The PMM curriculum is designed to be a full-year integrative experience.
-Thus a student must complete and pass all contiguous semesters of a given academic year in sequence in order to move on.
-If a student should withdraw mid-year or fail one semester, the entire year must be repeated beginning in the Fall semester.
+Thus a student must complete and pass semesters in sequence in order to move on.

-During a full-time summer internship, students are engaged in ministry for 35-40 working hours each week for ten total weeks.
+During the full-time summer internships, students are engaged in ministry for 25-30 working hours each week for 9 total weeks.
 During these nine weeks students may not be registered for any other courses at the Seminary.
-There are two required half-day PMM Summer Internship face-to-face colloquy sessions held at the Seminary.
-One session is held in the Spring prior to the beginning of the internship and the second is in the fall after its completion.
-The PMM Office will make orientation materials for Summer Learning Partners available online.
-Students engaged in full-time internships will also participate in an online colloquy led by the faculty member and a pastoral co-leader during the summer internship.
+There are several PMM summer internship online colloquy sessions held at the Seminary during the weeks of the internship The Summer Learning Partners attend the June PMM orientation session.
+Students engaged in fulltime internships will also participate in an online colloquy led by the faculty member and/or a pastoral co-leader during the summer internship.

 In both part- and full-time internships, Learning Partners from the host placements will help students develop individual learning goals.
-They will engage together in regular theological reflection and in evaluation of student learning.
+They will engage together in regular theological and leadership reflection and in evaluation of student learning.